dotnet/docs-aspire/docs/deployment/overview.md

 ## Deploy to Kubernetes

 Kubernetes is a popular container orchestration platform that can run .NET Aspire applications.
-To deploy .NET Aspire apps to Kubernetes clusters, you'll need to map the .NET Aspire JSON manifest to a Kubernetes YAML manifest file.
-There are two ways to do this:
+To deploy .NET Aspire apps to Kubernetes clusters, you need to map the .NET Aspire JSON manifest to a Kubernetes YAML manifest file.
+There are two ways to do this: by using the Aspir8 project and by manually creating Kubernetes manifests.

 ### The Aspir8 project

 There's an open-source project named **Aspir8**, which handles the generation of deployment YAML based on the .NET Aspire app host manifest.
-The project outputs a .NET global tool, that can be used to perform a series of tasks, resulting in the generation of Kubernetes manifests:
+The project outputs a .NET global tool that can be used to perform a series of tasks, resulting in the generation of Kubernetes manifests:

 - `aspirate init`: Initializes the **Aspir8** project in the current directory.
 - `aspirate generate`: Generates Kubernetes manifests based on the .NET Aspire app host manifest.